Your location: Rideau Canal Home Page > Watson‘s Books > Engineered Landscapes

 View the Errata for the first printing

-BEFORE YOU BUY - This book is intended for Rideau keeners, those with a scientific and/or historical interest in the Rideau Canal.
-Those just interested in the pre-canal landscape and the early surveys should buy "The Rideau Route", a general audience re-write of Part 1 of Engineered Landscapes.
+OF NOTE - This book is intended for Rideau keeners, those with a scientific and/or historical interest in the Rideau Canal.
+Those just interested in the pre-canal landscape and the early surveys should download "The Rideau Route", a general audience re-write of Part 1 of Engineered Landscapes.
 See the Rideau Route Page.

 Comments: send me email: Ken Watson